UE2020/prophet-nnue/README.md

 RUSTFLAGS="-C target-cpu=native" cargo build --release
 ```

 For use as a shared library, see `include/prophet.h` and `target/release/libprophet.so".
+Documentation is included with headers.

-For use as a UCI engine, run `./target/release/prophet_nnue`
+For use as a UCI engine, run `./target/release/prophet-nnue`.